ovidiu4/smart-plant-monitor/README.md

 **Hello.
 This project is ongoing, therefore changes will be frequent.**

+Overall features:
+- Low power
+- Rechargeable and programable with Arduino
+- By adding a USB port to a small solar panel you've created a simple add-on
+- Can communicate via WIFI or Bluetooth
+- One device can stay plugged in all the time (act as hub) while the others send updates to it (low power mode)

 Back of the main board.
 Features:
 - ESP32-S3 supports capacitance measuring directly, through the touchpad circuitry